Damilaresanni/Damilaresanni/README.md

 - 👋 Hi, I’m @Damilaresanni
-- 👀 I’m interested in python, django,  and javascript.
+- 👀 I’m interested in python, django,and javascript.
 - 🌱 I’m currently learning django.
 - 💞️ I’m looking to collaborate on backend projects
 - 📫 How to reach me via twitter @damilaresanni_